pyOpenSci/pyopensci.github.io/_posts/2024-11-22-pyOpenSci-first-open-science-festival.md

     </a>
 </figure>

-Over four action-packed days, participants engaged in interactive workshops designed to build skills and confidence in writing, sharing, and publishing scientific code.
-Using SpatialChat, we created a dynamic and collaborative environment that fostered real-time learning and group discussions—something you just can’t replicate in traditional video call platforms.
+The main "course" of the event was 4 days of active learning.
+Here, participants engaged in interactive workshops designed to build skills and confidence in writing, sharing, and publishing scientific code.
+Using SpatialChat, we created a dynamic and collaborative environment that fostered real-time learning and group discussions—something you just can’t replicate in traditional video call platforms like Zoom.

-The curriculum followed a clear narrative:
+Our curriculum followed a clear narrative:

 **Write better code → Package it → Share it → Tell an interactive data story.**

+> [I enjoyed....]
+Leah's teaching style, the platform, and the tutorials.
+I felt very ease learning together with the pyOpenSci community.
+{: .highlight-quote .magenta }

 Each day introduced new tools and practices to help participants transform their workflows and make their science more accessible, reusable, and impactful.
 Here’s how we approached it: